Contents

 Find and circle the household chores words in the puzzle.

 Start by introducing simple and familiar chores that children often see or help with at home.
 These everyday tasks help build a strong foundation in vocabulary, especially action verbs.
-Use visual aids like flashcards, posters, or real-life photos to help them understand the meaning of each word.
+Visual aids such as flashcards, posters, or real-life photos make it easier for learners to understand and remember each word.

 - Make the bed